Khojabakirgan

 The Khojabakirgan (Хочабакиргон; Xoʻjabaqirgʻon/Xoʻjabaqirgan), called the Kozu-Baglan (Козу-Баглан) in its upper reaches in Kyrgyzstan, is a left tributary of the Syr Darya that flows from Kyrgyzstan into Tajikistan.

 A 2023 study found the Kozu-Baglan/Khojabakirgan Watershed to be the most "water-stressed" transboundary watershed in the Fergana Valley.
 The river has been a focal point of water-related disputes between Kyrgyzstan and Tajikistan.

 Name

-The name xo‘jabaqirgan is commonly interpreted to mean "the place a khoja screamed."
+The name xo‘jabaqirgan is commonly interpreted to mean "the place a Khoja screamed."
 In the Uzbek Soviet Encyclopedia, it is spelled Xoʻjabaqirgan, while the National Encyclopedia of Uzbekistan uses the spelling Xoʻjabaqirgʻon, which reflects older forms of Uzbek orthography.
 In English-language sources, the river's name appears in various forms, including Khojabakirgan, Khoja-Bakirgan, Khojabakirghan, Khodji-Bakirgan, and Khojabakirgansai.

 In Kyrgyzstan, the river is known as Kozu-Baglan in its upper reaches, particularly among Kyrgyz-speaking communities.
 Further downstream, Uzbeks refer to the river as Khojabakirgan.
-Soviet-era sources, including those published in the Kyrgyz SSR, consistently used the name Khojabakirgan.
-The river was officially renamed Kozo-Baglan in Kyrgyzstan following independence.
+Soviet-era sources, including those published in the Kyrgyz SSR, primarily used the name Khojabakirgan.
+The river was officially renamed Kozu-Baglan in Kyrgyzstan following independence.